wtruscott/startup-matchmaker/README.md

 ### 1.Instagram Quotes - EST TIME: 1hr

 - Go to [Startup Matchmaker](./startup-matchmaker/README.md).
-- When completed submit your CodePen via the HW Submission Form pinned to the classroom channel.
+- When completed submit your repo link via the HW Submission Form pinned to the classroom channel.

 ### 2. Read/Watch The Following - EST TIME: 20min